-But before we get started if you want to see the rest of the videos in the series as well as more videos on WordPress development and website development in general, be sure to hit the subscribe button and to ring the bell for notifications.
+But before we begin, if you want to see the rest of the videos in this series, as well as videos on WordPress development and website development in general, be sure to hit the subscribe button and to ring the bell for notifications.

 Now let’s get started.

 So like creating the page and single post templates last time, creating the archive template and the 404 template is pretty easy with full site editing.

 So to do that we’re going to come back here and we’re just going to create a new page so that we can create the blocks that we need.
 All right and for our archive we’ll get the archive title and make sure that it’s an H1.
 And then we’ll add a separator.
 We’ll make it the full length like so.

 And then, because we added in those patterns – the query patterns – this part’s actually pretty easy.
 We’re just going to go in here and for now I’m just going to pick the list query.
 We’re just going to grab the default one like so.

 And this query – we need to make sure that it inherits the query from the template.
 So this will apply to archives, categories, any of those.
 And then I’m just going to do like that.